How to become a councillor

 - Standing for election without being part of a political party

 - Further information

 You don’t need to pay a deposit to stand for election as a councillor.
 You just need to be nominated and be eligible to stand.

-A nomination pack is available approximately eight weeks before an election from our Electoral Services Team You can contact them by telephoning 01253 887503 or emailing firstname.lastname@example.org.
+A nomination pack is available approximately eight weeks before an election.
+You can request one by contacting our Electoral Services Team.

 You must also sign to show that you consent to your nomination.
 Ten registered electors of the ward in which you want to stand must also sign your nomination form.
 All the forms must be returned by 4.00pm 19 working days before polling day (the day of the election).